panyan7/algorithm/README.md

 - Similarly, always think of sweepline when you can transform inputs into ranges explicitly and need to consider the intersection of them.
 - You can also use sweepline to merge ranges.
 - Binary search can be used on any monotonic sequences.
 This includes segment tree with range max/min query.
-- Think of brute force, or if you can reduce the problem to a brute force problem with better input sizes (like O(log n)).
+- Think of brute force, or if you can reduce the problem to a brute force problem with better input sizes like O(log n) or constant (Example [1](https://codeforces.com/contest/1626/problem/D) [2](https://codeforces.com/contest/1689/problem/D)).
 - Monotonic stack is also useful when you want to merge some elements, or erase elements such that their effect are covered by others.
 - Think about min-cut when you have precedence in max-flow problems.
 Only keep the objects having negative cost that is required by others and positive cost that requires some others.
 - Binary lifting can be used to solve non-LCA problems too!
 Whenever you're doing something like `x = nxt[x]`, and there is a topological ordering of the elements, it is a good idea to use binary lifting to improve the running time to O(log n).
+(Example [1](https://codeforces.com/contest/500/problem/E))
-- When you need to construct x operations to do something, first think of whether you can solve it with constant number of operations.
+- When you need to find the minimum number of operations to do something, first think of whether you can solve it with constant number of operations.
+For example, is it possible that we can always solve with 2 operations?
+Then, we can just determine if it is possible to solve with 0 or 1 operations, which is in general easy.
+(Example [1](https://codeforces.com/contest/1689/problem/E) [2](https://codeforces.com/contest/1685/problem/C))
 - When you need to keep track of the number of unique elements, you can store a table for the frequency of the elements, and increase the count when some frequency change from 0 to 1 and decrease when some frequency change from 1 to 0.

 ### Utilizing Input Range